tinoryj/EthAnalysis/README.md

 ### Usage

-#### Find update from the original KV traces
+#### Enhance the trace by filtering out the updates

-You can find the updates from the original KV traces by running the following command, which will find if a write is actually an update, and generate a log file with the updates.
+The original collected trace file only contains four types of KV operations, but does not include the "updates".
+You can find the updates from the original KV traces by running the following command, which will find if a write is an update, and generate a new log file with five types of KV operations (i.e., writes, updates, reads, deletes, and scans):

 ```bash
 # After synchronizing the Ethereum blockchain and collecting the traces, stop the `geth` client and `prysm` beacon node first